eloythub/react-eloyt/README.md

-# react-native-eloyt-component-framework
+# react-eloyt
-A simple framework to making Components easier and scalable.
+A simple framework to making react easier and scalable.